Particle physics facing a pandemic: Conclusions

-At the same time the in-person interaction is a vital component in the process of exchanging scientific ideas, for work in existing collaborations and for the start of new ones.
+Despite the pandemic, the high-energy physics community continued with the increasing trend in the number of publications that started with the operation of the LHC.
+At the same time the face-to-face interaction remains a vital component in the process of exchanging scientific ideas, for work in existing collaborations and for the start of new ones.
 Here, workshops, conferences and topical programs at centers for scientific exchange play an important role by creating suitable environments and atmospheres.
-The complete lack of such interactions can have a negative impact on the community.
+The complete lack of such interactions could have a negative impact.
 While the various virtual presence platforms seem suitable and efficient for administrative purposes and supersede in-person meetings, they cannot serve as a substitute for the true melting pots of new ideas during social events.
 Travel and workshop attendance can also help to focus on research in the absence of the usual other errands, lectures and administrative burdens.

-In summary the community was able to tackle the Covid-19 pandemic and the associated restrictions for the time being but to avoid complete stagnation and to really progress towards a bright future the high-energy physics community has to restart in-person events, scientific visits and black board discussions.
+In summary, the particle physics community successfully adapted to the COVID-19 pandemic and the associated restrictions for the time being, but to avoid complete stagnation and to really progress towards a bright future the high-energy physics community needs to restart in-person events, scientific visits and black board discussions.